lammps/lammps/doc/src/pair_hybrid.rst

 coefficients must be explicitly defined.

 See the :doc:`pair_modify <pair_modify>` command for
 details of mixing rules.
-See the See the doc page for the sub-style to see if allows for mixing.
+See the See the page for the sub-style to see if allows for mixing.

 The hybrid pair styles supports the :doc:`pair_modify <pair_modify>`